Humza Yousaf 'confident' in achieving 800 doctor increase in Scotland by 2027 as GP satisfaction rates plummet

-By 2027, the Scottish Government has promised to increase the number of GPs in Scotland by 800 – a target which the Health Secretary is confident will be achieved.
+By 2027, the Scottish Government has promised to increase the number of GPs in Scotland by 800 – a target the health secretary declared he was confident would be achieved.

 His comments come as the Health and Care Experience Survey – a Scottish Government -backed initiative – showed there has been a dramatic fall in the level of public satisfaction with GP services.